Point processes with event time uncertainty: Real data

 \subsection{Sepsis-Associated-Derangements (SADs) data}

-\paragraph{Dataset.} The raw data is publicly available in the 2019 Physionet challenge \cite{physionetChallenge}.
-The data was collected from the patients during their Intensive Care Unit (ICU) hospitalization.
-The data can be split into three categories: vital signs, Laboratory (Lab) measurements, and demographic information.
-The healthcare centers commonly record the vital signs in an hourly manner and the time that Lab results can take is even longer, leading to an inevitable {\it one-hour uncertainty} in the data.
-Based on the expert opinion and established criteria \cite{ABIM_ref_range}, SADs \cite{wei2021inferringb,wei2023granger,10366499} were created by grouping all raw observations, including vital signs and Lab measurements, into 13 medical indices, which can be considered as representatives of common physiologic derangements associated with sepsis diagnosis.
-Table~\ref{tab:medical indices} shows the abbreviations and names for the indices.
-Appendix~\ref{apdx:SADs} provides details on how the raw data were grouped and pre-processed.
+\paragraph{Dataset.} We consider the data to be publicly available through the 2019 PhysioNet Challenge \cite{physionetChallenge}, which consists of hospitalization records of Intensive Care Unit (ICU) patients.
+Each patient record includes three main types of variables: vital signs, laboratory (lab) measurements, and demographic information.
+The goal is to use this data to predict the onset of sepsis—a condition that arises when the body's response to infection causes tissue damage, organ failure, or death, and can quickly become life-threatening \cite{singer2016third}.

+We use a processed version of this dataset, referred to as SADs \cite{wei2021inferringb,wei2023granger,10366499}, which was created by grouping all raw observations—including vital signs and lab measurements—into 13 medical indices using a standard procedure \cite{ABIM_ref_range}.
+These indices represent common physiological derangements associated with sepsis and are treated as nodes in our graph.
+Table~\ref{tab:medical indices} lists the abbreviations and names of the indices.
+Vital signs are recorded hourly, introducing a natural one-hour time uncertainty in the data.
+Lab test results are typically returned within 24 hours, leading to greater time uncertainty; that is, the test result indicates the patient's condition within 24 hours around the test time.
+For simplicity, we assume the test time uncertainty is also 1 hour.
+Appendix~\ref{apdx:data-processing-sepsis} contains details on data pre-processing.

-Given the 13 medical indices, the processed SADs data can be viewed as a point process on a network containing $V=13$ nodes, following the model in Section~\ref{subsec:bernoulli-graph}.
-Each event data trajectory is a Bernoulli process on the network, and we call it a ``signal'' which takes value 0 and 1 at each node ($y_t(u) \in \{ 0, 1 \}$).
-We consider the 24 hours before the possible onset of sepsis, and set the influence time lag $\tau_{\max}$ to be 8 hours.
-As a result, the time horizon is $[-\tau_{\rm max}, T] = [-8,16]$ with a total length 24 hours.
-The time grid has $N=16$ and $N'=8$, and it has the unit uncertainty (where the uncertain window is one hour).
-The $13$-th node ``Sepsis'' is special because it classifies the patients into sepsis patients and non-sepsis patients.
-For the non-sepsis patients, the signals on the $13$-th node will be always zero.
-For the sepsis patients, the sepsis onset happens within the last hour.
-After the sepsis onset, the signals on the sepsis node will continuously stay positive, which does not require prediction and is omitted from the data.
+Given the 13 medical indices, the processed SAD data can be viewed as a point process on a network with $ V=13$ nodes, with a time uncertainty of 1 hour.
+Each patient’s data trajectory is a Boolean process on this network, which we refer to as a ``signal'' that takes values 0 or 1 at each node ($y_t(u) \in {0, 1}$).
+We consider the 24 hours following ICU admission and set the influence time lag, $\tau_{\max}$, to 4 hours.
+As a result, the time horizon is $[-\tau_{\rm max}, T] = [-4, 20]$, covering a total of 24 hours.
+The time grid has $N = 20$ and $N' = 4$, with unit uncertainty of one hour.